the-human-colossus-foundation/oca-spec/docs/specification/README.md

 Entry Code Framing Overlays focus on the entry codes used in schemas, mapping them to terms in external ontologies supporting detailed and precise data categorization.
 Like attribute framings, each entry code can have multiple framing terms to reflect varying degrees of match.

 There can be multiple entry code framing overlays within a single bundle, one for each specific external context source (such as a single ontology or vocabulary aka frame_id).
-There can be only one overlay per unique frame_id.
+There can be only one overlay per unique 'frame_id'.

 For each entry code of each attribute there can only be one skos:exactMatch, but there may be additional framing terms for the same entry code (e.g. skos:closeMatch).